 We usually do our night dives at the area of Pelican Rock, where the darkness brings out all kinds of fascinating marine life such as Lobsters, Crabs, Sea Worms, Stingrays, and octopuses.

 Your dive light will illuminate the walls, revealing a dazzling display of color that cannot be seen during the day.
 You may see moray eels and octopuses swimming to hunt or the parrotfish sleeping inside their protection bubble.

 It is always recommended to dive the site during the day before doing a night dive

 Good to know:

 You must be a certified diver

-New divers and/or divers who haven’t dived for more than 2 years need to dive during the day prior to the night dive (recommended for all divers)
+New divers and/or divers who haven’t dived for more than two years need to dive during the day before the night dive (recommended for all divers)